Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class Renderer

-The Renderer class contains properties that define the drawing symbology of an Indexed 3D Scene Layer, including its type, symbol, label and descriptions.
+The Renderer class contains properties that define the drawing symbology of an Indexed 3D Scene Layer including its type, symbol, label and descriptions.

 <table>
 	<tr>